JacoboLansac/audits/solo/soar-review.md

 ## Findings Summary

 During the security review, 2 critical, 4 high, and 8 medium risk issues were found.
-Some low-risk findings and gas optimizations were also identified
+Some low-risk findings and gas optimizations were also identified.

 | Finding                                                                                                                                                                  | Severity | Description                                                                                                                                                    | Status |